 While you never know what kind of weather you’ll get in Colorado, you should now be prepared to handle bad weather on your wedding day!
 Always remember that you can’t change the weather, but you can change your attitude about the weather.

 And that’s the best way to have an incredible wedding or elopement, even when it starts raining in the middle of your ceremony.
 Look your partner in the eyes, and laugh at how there’s nothing like rain or snow to make you feel alive!
-If you can handle bad weather at your wedding, you can handle anything life throws your way!
+If you can handle bad weather at your wedding, you can handle anything else life throws your way.

 Leave a Reply